You probably know your fish can survive a normal winter. But what about near-zero, negative-windchill temperatures?

 Bitter cold has slammed parts of the U.S. over the past couple winters, with some areas seeing days of single-digit-and-lower temperatures.
 And if you think you feel cold huddled inside under an electric blanket, just imagine how your fish feel.

 Extreme cold can wreak havoc on your pond life, not to mention your pump and other plumbing.
-You can, however, take steps to minimize the damage.
+You can, however, take steps to prevent damage and keep fish happy and healthy.

-At a Glance: Protecting Your Pond from Extreme Cold
+At a Glance: How to Protect a Pond from Extreme Cold

 - Drain your plumbing if you shut down your pond.